nczempin/ll/index.md

 #### Mimic

-Break sentences that are too long into multiple phrases and practice them, starting at the end, using the
+Break sentences that are too long into multiple phrases and practice them, **starting at the end**, using the
 ##### Build-up mimicry drill

 Do not follow the transcript, train your ears instead.